Desertive/firefly/README.md

                     }
                 ],
                 "properties": {
-                    "speed": 1, // Speed of color in frames for color hopping to the next led "length": 20 // Count of leds for requested color and easing leds before next color }
+                    "speed": 40, // Speed of color in frames for going through the whole wave in one led "length": 20, // Count of leds for requested color and easing leds before next color "direction": 0 // Direction of the wave.
+0 = ascending order, 1 = descending order }
             }
         ]